 - If IVF is unsuccessful, how long do I have to wait to start a new treatment?

 It has not been established that there are any benefits from leaving a period of time between IVF treatments.
 Therefore, once your period arrives after a negative pregnancy test, you can start a new IVF treatment or an endometrial preparation for a frozen embryo transfer should you have vitrified embryos (link to frozen embryo transfer) Obviously, before starting a new treatment, patients must have recovered both physically and psychologically, and it must be verified that there are no factors that indicate that we must carry out additional tests before making a new attempt.

 - When does implantation occur?
 What should I do after the transfer?

-Embryo implantation must occur within 3 days after embryo transfer, so it is recommended to continue with normal life but avoiding significant efforts especially in these first days.
-In addition, it is vitally important to continue with the medication schedule indicated by the gynecologist.
+Embryo implantation around 3 days after embryo transfer, so it is recommended that a normal lifestyle be continued but avoiding strenuous activity especially in the first days.
+In addition, it is vitally important that your medication schedule indicated by the gynaecologist is continued.

 he success rates shown correspond to those of our headquarters in Marbella.
 The percentages presented in this section have been divided as follows:

 eta-hCG positive: Extracted from the level of beta-hCG hormone (β-hcg) in blood 10 to 12 days after embryo transfer.
 This is the hormone produced by the body after the embryo implants in the uterus, making it an excellent indicator of the early existence of pregnancy.

 Clinical Pregnancy: Around the fifth week of pregnancy the gestational sac appears, a small sac of about two millimetres that surrounds the embryo.
 Its presence on the first ultrasound is a good sign that the embryo has successfully implanted in the endometrium.